VipranshOjha/AI-Plays-Games/Flappy-Bird-NEAT-AI/README.md

----

-# Flappy Bird NEAT AI
+# Flappy Bird: NEAT AI

 This project implements a NEAT (NeuroEvolution of Augmenting Topologies) AI to play the classic game Flappy Bird.
 NEAT is a method of evolving artificial neural networks through a genetic algorithm to solve various problems, in this case, playing Flappy Bird.